-A holy boulder at the heart of Nepal's Koshi River — where the ancestors of eastern Nepal's Kirat communities began their great journey
+A holy boulder in the heart of Nepal's Koshi River — where, the Kirat people say, their ancestors began their great journey across the eastern hills

 - Name Meaning